ChrisVine/chez-simple-sockets/README.md

 ===================

-Chez-simple-sockets is a package for Chez Scheme containing some procedures for everyday use of IPv4 and IPv6 SOCK_STREAM sockets.
-It does not purport to provide wide-ranging support for BSD sockets - just the procedures that casual users wanting to connect to remote hosts, or to run simple servers, might expect to use.
+Chez-simple-sockets is a package for Chez Scheme containing some procedures for everyday use of IPv4, IPv6 and unix domain SOCK_STREAM sockets.
+It does not purport to provide wide-ranging support for BSD sockets - just the procedures that users wanting to connect to remote hosts, or to run simple servers, might generally expect to use.
 It is mainly intended as a support library for chez-a-sync at https://github.com/ChrisVine/chez-a-sync.

 The package has been designed to be thread-safe when blocking, so it